Disploy/disploy/packages/disploy/README.md

 disploy deploy # deploy your bot to Cloudflare Workers
 ```

 The CLI bundles your app by taking in commands and message components and turning them into a single bundle.
-It accomplishes this by transforming your default exports into an array, creating an App instance and attaching an adapter for your specified target.
+It accomplishes this by transforming your default exports into an array, creating an App instance, and attaching an adapter for your specified target.

 ## Planned Features